 Prediction of failure modes

-Predictive maintenance allows companies to predict when machines need maintenance with high accuracy, instead of guessing or performing preventive maintenance.
-Predictive maintenance prevents unplanned downtime by using machine learning.
+What use can you make of the sensor data?
+Predictive analytics techniques allow manufacturing companies to predict when machines need maintenance with high accuracy instead of guessing or performing preventive maintenance when equipment health is already in danger.
+It prevents unplanned downtime by using machine learning algorithms.
 Technologies such as sensors and advanced analytics embedded in manufacturing equipment enable predictive maintenance by responding to alerts and resolving machine issues.
-An excerpt from Deloitte’s The digital edge in life sciences report explains how IoT contributes to predictive maintenance:
+An excerpt from Deloitte’s The digital edge in life sciences report explains how IoT contributes to this technique:

 An example of the use of Internet of Things and machine learning can be illustrated by predictive maintenance of machines used for manufacturing titanium implants.
 Titanium’s hardness requires tools with diamond tips to cut it.
 The level of dullness of the diamond tips, and thus the optimal time to sharpen them, has been difficult to figure out because of many different variables that affect it.
 The use of vibration or sound sensors and torque monitors can help assess the state of the machinery, as dull tips move and sound differently.